LGBTQIA+ medical care

 The top health risks for cisgender men are heart disease, prostate cancer, and unintentional injury.
 With a healthy diet, regular check-ups, and physical activity, most health risks are preventable and/or manageable.

-Your provider may recommend the below depending on your age and other risk factors:
+Your physician or APC may recommend the below depending on your age and other risk factors:

 Lesbian and bisexual women's health

 The top health risks for cisgender women include chronic conditions such as heart disease, cancer, stroke, and Alzheimer's disease.
-It is important to have annual preventive visits with your provider to discuss health issues personally impacting you.
+It is important to have annual preventive visits with your physician or APC to discuss health issues personally impacting you.

-Your provider may recommend the below vaccines and screenings based on your age and other risk factors:
+Your physician or APC may recommend the below vaccines and screenings based on your age and other risk factors:

 Transgender and non-binary people's health

-For our transgender, non-binary, and gender-nonconforming patients, please share with your healthcare team your personal journey.
+For our transgender, non-binary, and gender-nonconforming patients, please share your personal journey with your healthcare team.
 We encourage open and honest communication about your body, your questions, and your concerns.

 You can conveniently update your chosen name, gender identity, and sexual orientation in ARC MyChart.
 Staff is also trained to view this information and add your preferred pronouns in your record.
 Pronouns can only be updated in clinic during a visit.

-If you are looking for a physician with the expertise to assess, recommend, and initiate a treatment plan for gender transition, your primary care provider can help you identify and access physicians with the needed training, knowledge, and skill.
+If you are looking for a physician or APC with the expertise to assess, recommend, and initiate a treatment plan for gender transition, your primary care physician or APC can help you identify and access physicians and APCs with the needed training, knowledge, and skill.

-Your provider may recommend the below vaccines and screenings:
+Your physician or APC may recommend the below vaccines and screenings:

 Recommendations for transgender women, non-binary or genderqueer patients taking estrogen include: